Caste discrimination in the United States: Studies on caste in the United States

 and as "a nonprofit organization focused on ending what it calls caste apartheid".)

-found 67% of Indian Dalits living in the US reporting that they faced caste-based harassment at the workplace, and 27% reporting verbal or physical assault based on their caste.
+found 67% of Indian Dalits living in the U.S. reported that they faced caste-based harassment at the workplace, with 27% reporting verbal or physical assault based on their caste.
 The survey also documents personal anecdotes about discrimination and isolation at schools, workplaces, temples and within communities.
 The Carnegie Endowment researchers pointed out that the study used a non-representative snowball sampling method to identify participants, which might have skewed the results in favour of those with strong views about caste.

-The Carnegie Endowment study, using a sample from YouGov, found 5% of the Indian Americans reporting they faced caste discrimination.
+The Equality Labs study in the US found that those from lower castes "fear retaliation and worry about being "outed" and hence "hide their caste."
+However, a significant portion of Indians in the US deny ever facing caste discrimination.
+The Carnegie Endowment study, using a sample from YouGov, found 5% of Indian Americans reporting they faced caste discrimination.
 (Note: This compares with 1–2% people identifying with scheduled castes/tribes.)
 A third of them said that they faced discrimination from other Indian Americans, another third said they faced it from non-Indian Americans, and a final third said that they faced it from both Indian and non-Indian Americans.
 The researchers found this response perplexing as non-Indians would not have had caste as a salient category.

 Homophily based on caste, i.e., tendency to associate with the people of the same caste, was reported by 21% of the respondents; 24% said that they did not know the caste of the people they associated with.
 The remainder said that they associate with some or most people of their caste (23% and 31% respectively).

-The Ambedkar King Study Circle collected testimonies of how caste consciousness and discrimination are practiced by the Indian Diaspora.
-The testimonies record various types of discriminatory practices in schools, workplaces, social gatherings and neighborhoods.
-Usually this discrimination borders on the sense of notional and real 'untouchability'.

-Psychosocial toll

-Caste-based discrimination imposes psychological distress on its victims, especially from lower castes.
-Dalits suffer at the hand of discrimination, being referred to as "untouchable" and "dirty".
-Dalits are often bullied by upper-caste classmates and treated differently by teachers, which is trauma that translates from one generation to the next.
-South Asians report experiencing diminished self-esteem, feelings of isolation, and enduring anxiety and fear.
-The Equality Labs study in the US found that those from lower castes "fear retaliation and worry about being "outed" and hence "hide their caste."
-This fear of being outed can manifest in several ways; for example, some families opt to change their surnames to one considered more "caste neutral" (i.e. "Kumar", "Singh", "Khan") in order to avoid ridicule and isolation.
-The long-term impact on mental health can be severe.
+The Ambedkar King Study Circle collected testimonies from Dalit workers about alleged discrimination from Indian colleagues.